DigitalSlideArchive/digitalslidearchive.info/README.md

 ## What is the Digital Slide Archive?

 The CDSA was originally developed to support the visualization of large whole slide images for cancer.
 The DSA is the basic platform/system that supports data upload, permissions, etc..
 So the CDSA is a specific <i>instance</i> of the DSA software.
+So the CDSA is a specific set of data (from the TCGA) that uses the DSA software to host/view images....
 The same system can (and hopefully will!) be used for lots of supports.

 ## The DSA Components
 The DSA consists of two primary components, and I realize the semmantics get a bit confusing!